Monday, May 27, 2013

 Larry said he thought Owen's idea was not a good one.
 He explained that he did not really want his wife dead, but had only said he did because he was very angry at the time.
 This did not seem to sink in with Owen, and he left his meeting with Larry determined to kill Larry's ex-wife.

 The next time Owen saw Larry he told Larry that he had killed his ex-wife.
 Larry was shocked, both by the news that his ex-wife was dead and by the realization that he did not have an alibi.
 At first he thought Owen was lying, but on the TV he saw a news report that said his ex-wife was missing.
 His ex-wife was on the news because she was a famous novelist, unlike Larry.
 That is why Larry hated her so much.
-Not only was she a successful writer while he was a failure, but it was his writing that she was famous for - his ex-wife had stolen his novel and published it as her own!
+Not only was she a successful writer while he was a failure, but it was his writing that she was famous for -- his ex-wife had stolen his novel and published it as her own!

 "The police will think I did it!", an angry Larry informed a clueless Owen.
 "I don't have an alibi for the night you murdered my ex-wife".
 It was then that my friend Larry contacted me and explained his problem.
 "I'll be your alibi", I told Larry, suggesting he tell the police that he and I spent the night together at my place playing cards and watching movies.
 I decided Larry was telling the truth because, in my estimation he was not capable of murdering anyone.

 "Thanks, Dervish" Larry said.
 "Come over to my place right away so we can discuss in detail what we did on the night your ex-wife was killed", I said, recognizing the importance of getting our stories straight.
-Larry agreed with my plan and we carefully came up with a fictional account of what we did that night.
+Larry agreed with my plan and we came up with a fictional account of what we did that night.
 Later, when the police questioned Larry our stories apparently matched up to their satisfaction, as they let Larry go.

 "We're not out of the woods yet" Larry remarked when we met up later.
 "Right" I said, agreeing.
 "This Owen fellow is a weak link".
 "That is why we have to kill him" Larry said, shocking me.
 "We murder him, make it look like a suicide, and then plant evidence in his home to make it look like he was obsessed with my ex-wife.
-He was a crazed stalker who read her book - the one she stole from me - and decided to kill her".
+He was a crazed stalker who read her book -- the one she stole from me -- and decided to kill her".

 "How about we break into his house and look for evidence first?"
 I said, trying to talk my friend out of murder.
 "OK", Larry said, thinking it over.
 "We can try that first".
 And so we did.
-I spent hours surveilling Owen's home in order to learn his comings and goings, but I never saw the mother Larry told me Owen lived with.
+I spent hours surveilling Owen's home in order to learn his comings and goings, though I never saw the mother Larry told me Owen lived with.
 After surveilling Owen's house for two weeks I told Larry I had observed him leaving his home every Thursday night carrying a bowling ball bag.
-"That is when we shall go then" Larry concluded.
+"That is when we will go then" Larry concluded.
 "You keep a lookout while I break into his house and look for evidence".

 But I disagreed, telling my friend that I thought he should be the lookout while I looked for evidence.
 I was worried what Larry would do if Owen came home unexpectedly, given the fact that he had previously suggested we murder Owen.
 And so it was I who entered Owen's house that evening at dusk.
 Given the fact that I was a private detective, I was able to easily pick the lock on the back door.